Wednesday, March 29, 2017

 Does Spencer think that vetting Muslims is reliable & viable?
 If he doesn't, his rhetorical question above makes no sense.

-Sure, a vetting process that looks out for obvious red flags of "extremism" (i.e., of a fervent belief in the application of normative, baseline, mainstream Islam in its one form of Jihad -- the Jihad of the Sword -- and only that one form, and not the myriad other forms Jihad can take as it works in synergy with the Jihad of the Sword), may well accomplish a reduction of terrorism, in the sense that a metastasizing epidemic of moles may be minimized -- temporarily and fitfully -- by the practice of whacking them whenever they happen to pop out of holes in various unpredictable parts of the West.
+Sure, a vetting process that looks out for obvious red flags of "extremism" (i.e., of a fervent belief in the application of normative, baseline, mainstream Islam in its one form of Jihad -- the Jihad of the Sword -- and only that one form, and not the myriad other forms Jihad can take as they work in synergy with the Jihad of the Sword), may well accomplish a reduction of terrorism, in the sense that a metastasizing epidemic of moles may be minimized -- temporarily and fitfully -- by the practice of whacking them whenever they happen to pop out of holes in various unpredictable parts of the West.

 However, Spencer's implied vetting process would be even more restrained than my metaphor -- we would only be whacking those moles who possess special visible features of being the "extremist" moles; and we would leave alone the majority of Moderate Moles.